uroesch/serverspec.github.io/_includes/default_gateway.md

 end
 ```

-To run checks against the IPv6 default gateway, use the following syntax.
+The above sample only operates on the IPv4 stack.
+To get the IPv6 default gateway, prefix either keyword with _ipv6\__.
+If the IPv6 default route is a link local address they scope ID e.g. _%eth0_ is ommited.

 ```ruby
 describe default_gateway do